KannonZenetism/zenetism-field-physics/structural-neuroscience/SN03-neurodivergent-cognition-and-the-architecture-of-mind.md

 > The recursive mind guards what others neglect.
 > The dispersive mind bridges what others cannot reach.
 >
-> Each architecture serves the ecology of consciousness.
+> Each architecture serves the ecology of awareness.
 > Each variation fulfills a function
 > that the midrange does not supply.
 >